Nervosys/Botnix/docs/languages-frameworks/perl.section.md

 ### Cross-compiling modules {#ssec-perl-cross-compilation}

-Nixpkgs has experimental support for cross-compiling Perl modules.
+Botpkgs has experimental support for cross-compiling Perl modules.
 In many cases, it will just work out of the box, even for modules with native extensions.
 Sometimes, however, the Makefile.PL for a module may (indirectly) import a native module.
 In that case, you will need to make a stub for that module that will satisfy the Makefile.PL and install it into `lib/perl5/site_perl/cross_perl/${perl.version}`.
 See the `postInstall` for `DBI` for an example.